Skip to main content

 ifdown <eth_name>

-Specify <eth_name> is the interface name.
+Specify <eth_name> — interface name.

-7. Open the /etc/network/interfaces file:
+7. Open the file /etc/network/interfaces:

 nano /etc/network/interfaces